miracl/maas-sdk-dotnet-core2/README.md

 1. Download or Clone the project
 1. Open `Authentication.sln` with Visual Studio and build
-1. Reference the `MiraclAuthentication` project in your ASP.NET project so you could authenticate to the MIRACL server
+1. Reference the `MiraclAuthentication` project in your ASP.NET Core Web App project so you could authenticate to the MIRACL server

 ## Dependencies